peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public System.Decimal ToDecimal();

- Converts this value to a  `decimal` decimal under the Common Language Infrastructure (usually a .NET Framework decimal).
+ Converts this value to a  `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).
 Currently, converts this value to the precision and range of a .NET Framework decimal.  <b>Return Value:</b>

-A  `decimal` decimal under the Common Language Infrastructure (usually a .NET Framework decimal).
+A  `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).

 <a id="ToDouble"></a>
 ### ToDouble